-For a better understanding of similarities and differences, let’s compare one material from each group: thermoplastic elastomer (TPE) — a thermoplastic — and liquid silicone rubber — a thermoset.
-Both are frequently considered for projects that require complex designs and secondary overmolding.
+For a better understanding of similarities and differences, let’s compare one plastic from each group: thermoplastic elastomer (TPE) — a thermoplastic — and liquid silicone rubber (LSR) — a thermoset.

 What is TPE and LSR?

-TPE, or thermoplastic elastomer, is synthetic resin that melts upon heating and hardens on cooling, without changing plastic chemistry.
-LSR, or liquid silicone rubber, is synthetic resin wherein polymers are joined and structured by chemical bonds that harden permanently after one application of heat.
+Thermoplastic elastomer (TPE) is synthetic plastic that melts upon heating and hardens on cooling, without changing the plastic's chemistry.
+Liquid silicone rubber (LSR) is synthetic plastic containing polymers joined and structured by chemical bonds that harden permanently after one application of heat.

-The properties and behaviors of TPE and LSR during heating are what drive moldability:
+Moldability is determined by the properties and behaviors of TPE and LSR during heating:

-- TPE: Plastic pellets are heat-liquified and pressure-molded into components that strengthen and hold shape upon curing without using a chemical bond, so molding can be reversed (reground/melted) to correct defects and the resins reused multiple times
+- TPE: Plastic pellets are heat-liquified and pressure-molded into components that strengthen and hold shape upon curing without using a chemical bond.
+Molding can be reversed (regrind/melt) to correct defects and the plastics reused multiple times

 - LSR: Viscous plastic is heated to cause polymer cross-linking, and the resulting chemical bond provides irreversible strength and shape after curing.
-Another common way to process LSR is to mix two components prior to injection into the mold.
-One component is a catalyst that initiates cross-linking
+Another common way to initiate cross-linking in LSR is to mix a catalyst with another component prior to injection into the mold

 Advantages and disadvantages